What you need to know.

 Find out more about:

-Choosing not to go to work
+Choosing not to go to work due to Coronavirus fears

 For example, they could offer extra car parking where possible so that people can avoid using public transport, disallow walk-ins and instead operate on a book-in basis.
+The employer should have a clear Coronavirus plan and ensure all staff are adhering to it.

 If an employee still does not want to go to work, they may be able to arrange with their employer to take the time off as holiday or unpaid leave.
 Depending on the situation the employer does not have to agree to these terms.
 To learn more about unpaid leave and workplace disagreements you can contact us here at Unfair Dismissals on 1800 333 666.